This month, we got to connect with Spencer and Maya, the couple behind The Ariel Series (@thearielseries).

 Here’s a bit about them:

-Five summers ago, C3 and Maya attended a wedding in the Adirondacks in New York, not knowing of one another’s existence.
+Five summers ago, Spencer and Maya attended a wedding in the Adirondacks in New York, not knowing of one another’s existence.
 Maya went as the guest of the bride.
-C3 went as a “plus-one” date with a guest of the groom.
-The evening before the wedding, C3 was lounging by the shoreline of a lake when she turned around to see Maya for the first time.
+Spencer went as a “plus-one” date with a guest of the groom.
+The evening before the wedding, Spencer was lounging by the shoreline of a lake when she turned around to see Maya for the first time.
 She was prancing down the hill in a floral, summer dress, with a relaxed grin on her face.
-Almost instantly, C3 was intrigued by her earthy, spirited essence.
+Almost instantly, Spencer was intrigued by her earthy, spirited essence.
 They felt a sense of excitement as they noticed Maya coming toward them.
 Confidently, Maya stuck out her hand and introduced herself in sign language, “Hi!
 I’m Maya.
 And you’re C3, yes?
-Someone told me about you so I was eager to meet you.”
+Someone told me about you so I was eager to meet you.”**

 “We don’t know who is on the other side or what you are thinking but we’re sure you’re a lovely stranger (or friend, hello!).
 As relationship enthusiasts, we create content with advice, stories, and discoveries for you to enjoy.
 Our stories have been illustrating our journey of building a securing relationship but we’re now expanding our content to include our journey as queer and Deaf parents!
 If you’re here because you’re hoping to find content to learn from, we hope we can provide you with a few useful takeaways.
 If you are here because you can relate, here’s a high five and we’re glad you’re here.
 If you’re here because you know us, we’re so glad to know you and have your support.”